 Visit the Frequently Asked Questions to get answers to several frequently asked questions.

-If you are considering a year out of research, Helene Weinberg (Registrar) is a great resource to discuss planning electives, sub-Is, etc. in advance.
+If you are considering a year out of research, the Registrar is a great resource to discuss planning electives, sub-Is, etc. in advance.

 RESEARCH OPPS FOR FIRST YEARS INFO SESSION

-Check out the video of the 2015 Research Opportunities for First Years Information Session (9/21/15) moderated by Dr. Skip Brass, Associate Dean and Director, Combined Degree and Physician Scholar Programs, with a Student Panel of second year medical students.
+Check out the video of the 2020 Research Opportunities for First Years Information Session (11/30/2020) moderated by Dr. Skip Brass, Associate Dean and Director, Combined Degree and Physician Scholar Programs, with a Student Panel of second year medical students.
 You may also access the presentation slides.

 Many of our Penn medical students, who have conducted prior short term and year out research projects, have ideas and advice that they'd like to share with interested students.